Mathematics Placement Testing: Why We Do It

 Fleer Center students should complete the Mathematics Placement Examination process as soon as possible upon admission to Salem College and at least one month prior to registering for a mathematics course, regardless of whether she has transferred in credits or has obtained CLEP, AP or IB credit for mathematics courses.
 Each student’s results are used, in conjunction with other information, to determine the most appropriate mathematics course for her to enroll in so that she can progress towards her intended major.
 Our placement testing process is online and can be completed at any time.
 Salem College has adopted the Maple TA®-MAA Mathematics Placement Testing Suite® so that each student will be assured of being placed in the right mathematics course for her preparation level and intended major.
 Students will be able to take placement tests from almost any computer with almost any web browser, at any time.

 All undergraduate students who intend to register for a mathematics course must complete the placement process prior to registering for that course.
-If you have an AS or an AA degree from a community college, you will have satisfied the Salem Signature General Education requirements in mathematics.
+If you have an AS or an AA degree from a community college, you will have satisfied the Salem Impact General Education requirements in mathematics.
 However, your chosen major field of study may require additional mathematics, either as core requirements for the major or as pre-requisites for courses within the major.
 Therefore, we ask that you complete the placement testing process so that we can help you and your advisor create an academic plan that sufficiently and efficiently prepares you to proceed within your major.

 Once you have completed the placement testing process, the mathematics faculty will use the results along with other information to determine your placement in a mathematics course.
-We will contact your academic advisor with appropriate information, along with any additional feedback that we believe may be of benefit to you as you complete not only your mathematics requirement for the Salem Signature, but also the Quantitative Interpretation/Evidence-based Thinking component of the Salem Signature and any quantitatively-oriented courses that may be required for your intended major.
+We will contact your academic advisor with appropriate information, along with any additional feedback that we believe may be of benefit to you as you complete not only your mathematics requirement for the Salem Impact, but also the Quantitative Interpretation/Evidence-based Thinking component of the Salem Impact and any quantitatively-oriented courses that may be required for your intended major.
 All questions regarding the mathematics placement testing process should be directed to email@example.com.
 Specific information about mathematics courses is available here.

 Based upon your responses on the information form, including your past mathematics experiences, your results on both placement examinations, and your intended major, we will recommend a course, a sequence of courses, or a course of action that we believe best suits you.
 You might be placed into MATH 020: College Algebra or MATH 025: Elementary Functions and Graphs in order to prepare you for additional courses you need for your major, or you might be placed into MATH 060: Finite Mathematics, MATH 070: Essential Calculus, or MATH 100: Calculus I. If you are transferring in courses or have received CLEP, AP or IB credit, we will recommend for you the next course(s) for which you are eligible.